Programie/MatterBukkit/README.md

 ## Installation

-You can get the latest release from [GitLab](https://gitlab.com/Programie/MatterBukkit/-/jobs/artifacts/master/raw/target/MatterBukkit.jar?job=release).
+You can get the latest release from [GitLab](https://gitlab.com/Programie/MatterBukkit/-/releases) and [CurseForge](https://www.curseforge.com/minecraft/bukkit-plugins/matterbukkit).

 ## Build